Sports metaphors are ubiquitous throughout the world of business.

 And it is, of course, the latter as CEO of an online MBA program, which interests me the most.
 In response to many of the critical views mentioned above, an online MBA is often more economical, allows for students to work while they earn their MBA and in the case of a Jack Welch MBA specifically, revolves around the student and his or her success.

-But while the MBA program will teach you how to measure ROI, students must make these calculations before ever beginning class.
+While MBA programs will teach you how to measure ROI, students must make these calculations before ever beginning class.
 Thankfully, many institutions provide statistics around ROI for their programs.
-For instance, based on 476 survey respondents among 500 JWMI students surveyed during the final quarter of their program between March 2015 and March 2017, 68 percent of MBA students at JWMI got a raise or promotion during the program.
+For instance, based on 1,214 survey respondents among 1,281 JWMI students surveyed during the final quarter of their program between January 2015 and December 2018, 2 out of 3 MBA students at JWMI received a raise or promotion during the program.
 In addition, third-party surveys are also a valuable tool to review prior to making your MBA decision.
 And looking at salary levels, a 2015–2016 survey by U.S. News & World Report shows that graduates of online MBA programs experienced a 22 percent increase between average entering salary and average salary three months after graduation.
 This return shows clear value, in the form of money and growth opportunities, through skills and knowledge gained in these programs.

 Run the numbers.
 But know that ultimately, the value of anything, especially an MBA, comes down to you—how much you want it, how much effort you put into it, and how you apply what you get out of it.
 So instead of closing your eyes and throwing the football for a Hail Mary pass, plan your path to success.
 The ROI from an online MBA education will provide leadership skills to add to your playbook.
 Utilizing the right play will allow you to break through to find the open field.